I am a victim of BJP's politics of vengeance, vendetta: DK Shivakumar on his arrest

-New Delhi [India], Sept 3 (ANI): Congress leader DK Shivakumar on Tuesday congratulated the BJP after ED arrested him in an alleged money laundering case saying that he is a victim of BJP's politics of vengeance and vendetta.
+New Delhi: Congress leader DK Shivakumar on Tuesday congratulated the BJP after ED arrested him in an alleged money laundering case saying that he is a victim of BJP's politics of vengeance and vendetta.

 Taking to Twitter, Shivakumar wrote, "I congratulate my BJP friends for finally being successful in their mission of arresting me.
 The IT and ED cases against me are politically motivated and I am a victim of BJP's politics of vengeance and vendetta."